pyrsmk/run/README.md

 - 7: Runfile not found.
 - 8: Unable to load a remote file.
 - 9: The user has answered "No" to an "Are you sure?" question.

-## Development

-### Prerequisites

-You'll need to install Bundler with `gem install bundler` because the Runfile need some gems to be installed with `bundle install`.

-### Publish

-To being able to publish to the CDN you'll need to create a `.env` file and define the `SPACES_SECRET` variable.